jtaw5649/omarchy-syncd/README.md

 - All tracked paths must live under your `$HOME` directory; the tool preserves the relative structure when copying.
 - `git` must be available on your `PATH`.
 Authentication relies on your normal Git configuration (SSH agent, credential helper, etc.).
 - Repositories are cloned into a temporary directory for each run, so there is no long-lived local staging area—your private GitHub repository is the source of truth.
-- Symlink information (for example `~/.config/omarchy/current/theme`) is stored inside the backup at `.config/omarchy-syncd/symlinks.json`, and `restore` writes a copy to `~/.config/omarchy-syncd/symlinks.json` on each machine so theme links stay intact.
+- Symlink information (for example `~/.config/omarchy/current/theme`) is stored inside the backup at `.config/omarchy-syncd/symlinks.json`, and `restore` writes a copy to `~/.config/omarchy-syncd/symlinks.json` on each machine so theme links stay intact. **Do not delete this JSON file**—without it, Omarchy theme symlinks and other link-based configs cannot be reconstructed during `restore`.